particle-iot/device-os/docs/reference/firmware.md

     - CHANGE to trigger the interrupt whenever the pin changes value,
     - RISING to trigger when the pin goes from low to high,
     - FALLING for when the pin goes from high to low.
-- `seconds`: wakeup after the specified number of seconds
+- `seconds`: wakeup after the specified number of seconds (0 = no alarm is set)
 {{#if electron}}
 - `SLEEP_NETWORK_STANDBY`: optional - keeps the cellular modem in a standby state while the device is sleeping..
 {{/if}}

 *Power consumption:*